SkylineCommunications/dataminer-docs/connector-help/connector_help/Snell_Wilcox_MC2000_Controller.md

 # Snell Wilcox MC2000 Controller

 The **Snell Wilcox MC2000 Controller** is a 1U motion-compensated frame rate and format converter.
-The Snell Wilcox KudosPro driver should be used along with this connector (for the controller) to provide full parameter and feature monitoring and control.
+The Snell Wilcox KudosPro connector should be used along with this connector (for the controller) to provide full parameter and feature monitoring and control.

 ## About